-Beth Dynowski (b.1985, Dumbarton, Scotland) lives and works in Glasgow, Scotland.
+Beth Dynowski is an artist who lives and works in Glasgow.
 She makes sculpture, installations, performances, poetry, public projects and texts.
 Her work explores the poetic and political potential of materials and language to construct and transform the relationship between individual and collective political, ethical and social imaginaries.

 Exhibitions and projects

 Exhibitions, projects, publications and performances include: Songs for Work, Dundee (2021); Phrase, The White Review Poet’s Prize Shortlist (2019); Poetics in Commons, University of Sheffield, Sheffield (2019); Group Reading, Good Press, Glasgow (2019); Free Association, CCA, Glasgow (2019 – ongoing); What mattered if the meaning were plain, The Old Hairdresser's, Glasgow (2018); Beyond Perception, University of Aberdeen, Aberdeen (2015); Dear Green, ZKU, Berlin (2014).